taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 ## Folder Organization

-Eventually your Redux application grows and you cannot manage everything - reducers, action creators, selectors, store and view - in one file.
+Eventually, your Redux application grows and you cannot manage everything - reducers, action creators, selectors, store and view - in one file.
 You will have to split up the files.
-Fortunately JavaScript ES6 brings [import](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/export) statements to distribute functionalities in files.
+Fortunately, JavaScript ES6 brings [import](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/export) statements to distribute functionalities in files.
 If you are not familiar with these, you should read about them.

 In this chapter, I want to show you two approaches to organize your folder and files in a Redux application.
 The first approach, the **technical folder organization**, is used in smaller applications.
 Once your application scales and more than one team in your organization is working on the project, you can consider the **feature folder organization**.
-In addition, you will learn in this chapter about best practices for your file and folder structure.
+In addition, you will learn about best practices for your file and folder structure in this chapter.

 ### Technical Folder Organization